 Fitzrovia is centrally located, close to the West End.
 Situated between Marylebone and Bloomsbury, Fitzrovia sits in the area bordered by Euston Road and Oxford Street – respectively to the north and south – and Gower Street and Great Portland Street to the east and west.
 Home to the famous BT Tower landmark and the now demolished Middlesex Hospital, Fitzrovia has long been associated with artists and bohemians such as Virginia Woolf and George Bernard Shaw.
 Fitzrovia is served by Goodge Street, Great Portland Street and Warren Street tube stations.
 The area is home to many restaurants and is an ideal Central London location for private dining.

 The private dining room at Michelin starred Pied à Terre restaurant in Fitzrovia seats up to 16 guests.
-The private bar can accommodate up to 25 guests for standing drinks receptions and the main restaurant is available for exclusive takeover for up to 40 seated guests.»
+The Chefs Table seats up to 8 guests with other spaces seating up to 10 guests.
+The main restaurant at Pied à Terre is also available for exclusive takeover for events of up to 40 seated guests.»

 The Ling Ling private dining room at Hakkasan Hanway Place accommodates up to 65 seated guests or up to 80 guests for standing drinks receptions.
 The semi-private dining room accommodated up to 20 seated (20 standing) guests.»